Table Of Contents

 3. How does memory allocation affect AWS Lambda costs?

-Your Lambda cost will vary depending on the amount of memory (RAM) you allocate to your function.
+Your Lambda cost will vary depending on how much memory (RAM) you allocate to your function.
 The previous table shows how pricing changes with changes in allocated memory.

 Ephemeral storage pricing starts at $0.0000000309 per GB-second.
-You can allocate between 512 MB and 10 240 MB of ephemeral storage to your function, and its execution duration (in milliseconds).
-512 MB comes complementary and both X86 and ARM architectures are supported.
+You can allocate between 512 MB and 10 240 MB of ephemeral storage to your function and its execution duration (in milliseconds).
+512 MB is complementary, and both X86 and ARM architectures are supported.

 You only pay extra for additional ephemeral storage, which you can increase in 1 MB increments.